cjprybol/reproducibility-via-singularity/README.md

 # How do I build a singularity image to use with my own project?

-Because containers interact so closely with the host system, installing Singularity, and building Singularity images requires root/sudo/admin level permissions.
+Because containers interact so closely with the host system, installing Singularity, and building Singularity images requires sudo/root level permissions.
 While many users of shared computing clusters are unlikely to have these permission levels on the clusters where they intend to run the analysis, they may have those permissions on whatever local computer (laptop/desktop) they use to ssh into the shared computing cluster.
-If you happen to have linux-based OS with sudo permissions, go ahead and jump to the section [Start here if linux user with root/sudo/admin privileges](https://github.com/cjprybol/reproducibility-via-singularity/blob/master/README.md#start-here-if-linux-user-with-rootsudoadmin-privileges).
-If you have a Windows OS or an Apple OS (with or without root/sudo/admin), or a linux OS without root/sudo/admin, you'll need to get a linux virtual machine running where you do have root/sudo/admin permissions.
+If you happen to have linux-based OS with sudo permissions, go ahead and jump to the section [Start here if linux user with sudo/root privileges](https://github.com/cjprybol/reproducibility-via-singularity/blob/master/README.md#start-here-if-linux-user-with-rootsudo-privileges).
+If you have a Windows OS or an Apple OS (with OR without sudo/root), or a linux OS without sudo/root, you'll need to get acesss to a linux machine where you do have sudo/root permissions.
+For most, the easiest way to do so is to launch a virtual machine that runs inside of your personal computer.
 If you're already familiar with the process of setting up virtual machines, go ahead with whatever method you know.
 If installing a virtual machine is a new thing for you, I recommend checking out [VirtualBox](https://www.virtualbox.org/).
-If you don't have root access on your local machine, ask a system admin for assistance.
+If you don't have the admin permissions to setup a virtual machine on your computer, ask a system administrator for assistance.

 # Starting from a mac with [Homebrew](http://brew.sh/) installed
 ```bash